84 results found

-Trovato FM, Zia R, Napoli S, et al., 2021, Dysregulation of the Lysophosphatidylcholine/Autotaxin/Lysophosphatidic Acid Axis in Acute-on-Chronic Liver Failure Is Associated With Mortality and Systemic Inflammation by Lysophosphatidic Acid Dependent Monocyte Activation, HEPATOLOGY, Vol: 74, Pages: 907-925, ISSN: 0270-9139
+Trovato FM, Zia R, Napoli S, et al., 2021, Dysregulation of the Lysophosphatidylcholine/Autotaxin/Lysophosphatidic Acid Axis in Acute-on-Chronic Liver Failure Is Associated With Mortality and Systemic Inflammation by Lysophosphatidic Acid Dependent Monocyte Activation, Publisher: WILEY, Pages: 907-925, ISSN: 0270-9139

 Gallego-Paüls M, Hernández-Ferrer C, Bustamante M, et al., 2021, Variability of multi-omics profiles in a population-based child cohort., BMC Medicine, Vol: 19, Pages: 1-16, ISSN: 1741-7015